Sales Leadership Training

 Usually, when sales aren't coming in, the problem is not one of ineffective closing as much as it is ineffective prospecting.
 There are three areas you should explore and you'll usually identify the problem without looking any further:

-1. Your salespeople are making ineffective prospecting calls - this can include a number of problems but you should always determine if they sound likeable - if they called you would you want to talk with them or get rid of them?
-Is the call compelling - are they identifying, early in the call, one or two potential problems the prospect might have that would provide a reason for them to engage in the call?
-Are they being direct - if they identify a potential issue, are they attempting to book an appointment or are they wasting the prospect's time with unnecessary conversation?
+1. Your salespeople are making ineffective prospecting calls – this can include a number of problems but you should always determine if they sound likable – if they called you would you want to talk with them or get rid of them?
+Is the call compelling – are they identifying, early in the call, one or two potential problems the prospect might have that would provide a reason for them to engage in the call?
+Are they being direct – if they identify a potential issue, are they attempting to book an appointment or are they wasting the prospect’s time with unnecessary conversation?

 2. Your salespeople are setting lousy appointments - this too can include a number of problems but you should determine if the prospects have issues your company can help with or if the salespeople are just stopping by to shake hands or get acquainted?
 Have your salespeople set an appointment with a person who cares enough about the issue to do something or is it someone that was safe - easy for your salespeople to reach?
 Are their clear mutual expectations for the calls or are your salespeople leaving the outcomes to good luck?